trees-and-branches/CoreDataToDoList/README.md

 - There's a lot of power in a well-worded Google search
   - `iOS Swift how to add a Core Data relationship`
   - `iOS Swfit Core Data how to write a compound predicate`
-  - `iOS swift custom viewcontroller initializer`
+  - `iOS swift initializer injection with storyboard segues`
   - etc.